ThreeDrop/Machine-learning-in-big-data-ecology/README.md

 (1 training random forest with potential explanatory variables (quantile regression forest)

-(2 leave-one-out cross validation to assess the performance of
+(2 leave-one-out cross validation to assess the performance of trained RF models

 (3 applying the trained RF model on gridded explanatory variables